elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 This means that the endpoints will always respond with the rules with the new schema, while the actual rule saved object might still be stored with the legacy schema in Elasticsearch, if it still has not been migrated-on-write.

-The **normalization on read** will be carried out by a new `normalizePrebuiltSchemaOnRuleRead` normalization function.
+The **normalization on read** will be carried out by a new `normalizeRuleSourceSchemaOnRuleRead` normalization function.
 The `internalRuleToAPIResponse` method, which is used in our endpoints to convert a rule saved object as is stored in Elasticsearch to the `RuleResponse` type which is returned to the client, calls the `commonParamsCamelToSnake` methods to convert rule parameters that are common to all rule types to what's expected in `RuleResponse`.

-Inside this method, we will use `normalizePrebuiltSchemaOnRuleRead` to calculate the normalized values of `rule_source_type`, `external_source` and `immutable`.
+Inside this method, we will use `normalizeRuleSourceSchemaOnRuleRead` to calculate the normalized values of `rule_source` and `immutable`.

 _Source: [x-pack/plugins/security_solution/server/lib/detection_engine/rule_management/normalization/rule_converters.ts](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/server/lib/detection_engine/rule_management/normalization/rule_converters.ts)_